 - The organization collects a huge array of goods, including furniture and other home products, that can benefit from being recycled.

-- Home products include stationery, electronic items, kitchenware, and other essential products, such as clothing and educational items.
+- Products they want include stationery, electronic items, kitchenware, and other essential products, such as clothing and educational items.

 How to get rid of furniture with Crossroads Foundation

 - First, you need to contact Crossroads Foundation to see if they require the particular items you want to give away.

 - You will need to register your unwanted item on Goodcity.hk; it’s pretty simple, click here to start the process.

 - You will need to enter the description of the item, the size, the quantity as well as some photos; this will only take a few minutes